psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Rename Agents

-To rename agents of a data set, the methods below must be used:
+We should use the following methods to rename the agents from a data set:

 | Method                                                                     | Syntax                                                          |
 |:---------------------------------------------------------------------------|:----------------------------------------------------------------|